Also known as Five Whys.

 Example – Delayed Test Results

-In this example, a team used the 5 Whys approach to determine the reason behind a customer complaint about the delayed test results at a laboratory.
+In this particular case, a team effectively employed the 5 Whys approach to uncover the reason behind a customer complaint regarding the delayed test results at a laboratory.

 Notice in this example that only four Whys were required to get to what looks to be the root cause.